 Using calculator in elementary math teaching

-This article discusses whether or not calculator should be used in teaching math in elementary grades and gives ideas on how to use it wisely.
+This article discusses whether or not a calculator should be used in teaching math in elementary grades and how to use it wisely.

 The 'battle' over calculator use

-Some people say calculator enables children to concentrate on understanding and studying mathematical concepts instead of spending time on tedious calculations.
-They say calculator helps develop number sense, and makes students more confident about their math abilities.
+Some people say a calculator enables children to concentrate on understanding and the mathematical concepts instead of spending time on tedious calculations.
+They say a calculator helps develop number sense, and makes students more confident about their math abilities.

 Others are against using calculator in lower level math teaching, saying that it makes children not to learn their basic facts, prevents students from discovering and understanding underlying mathematical concepts and instead encourages them to randomly try different operations without understanding what they're doing.

 They say calculators keep students from benefiting from one of the most important reasons for learning math: to train and discipline the mind and to promote logical reasoning.